Minestom 2026 · Java 25 · Active Dev

 HealthManagement

 Custom health and shield system independent of Minecraft's native HP.
 Each player gets 100 HP and 100 Shield stored as Minestom Tags, displayed via two boss bars.
 Handles damage routing, kill tracking, death events, and respawn.
+All methods are static — no instantiation required.
+Call HealthManagement.register() once to wire both event listeners.

 Damage Routing